 Many people consider sonic toothbrushes to be the best way to brush teeth.
 With so many options on the market and a wide range of prices, it can be hard to figure out which is the best for your oral hygiene.

 But if you begin by choosing your price range and deciding which features you'd like, you can narrow it down to find your ideal brush.
 Ultimately, the important thing is that you keep proper brushing habits.
-You can achieve stellar oral health with either a manual or electric toothbrush, it's just up to do you decide whether you also want some extra features to help with your brushing.
+You can achieve stellar oral health with either electric or manual toothbrushes, it's just up to you to decide whether you also want some extra features to help with your brushing.